AdobeDocs/experience-manager-65.en/help/assets/medialibrary.md

 * Comments and annotation
 -->

 To use the Media Library functionality, you can use the default [!DNL Experience Manager] user interface.
 Media Library is part of the [!DNL Experience Manager Sites] installation and no separate interface or add-on is required.
-Using the existing interface, Media Library users are entitles to accomplish the following tasks:
+Using the existing interface, Media Library users are entitled to accomplish the following tasks:

 * Create folders to organize assets.
 * Upload assets.
 * Publish assets.
 * Edit, move, and copy assets.
 * Browse, filter, and search (includes similarity search) assets.
-* Add and edit the metadata fields that are available in the [!UICONTROL Basic] tab of an asset's [!UICONTROL Properties] page by default. <!-- excluding Smart Tags -->
+* Add values to and edit the values in the metadata fields, except Smart Tags field, that are available in the [!UICONTROL Basic] tab of an asset's [!UICONTROL Properties] page by default.
 * Add and delete static renditions.
 * Download folders, assets, and asset renditions.
 * Create asset versions.